 BEACON’s Hosting Project recruits, trains and supports volunteer hosts to provide a home to destitute refused asylum seekers.
 Hosting provides guests with a secure, supportive environment in which they have the opportunity to research and gather the fresh evidence they need in order to submit a fresh asylum claim.

 The good news.
-At August 2016, at least a third of the 61 people hosted since October 2008 had been granted leave to remain (we have lost contact with several).
+At least half of the 72 people hosted since October 2008 had been granted leave to remain (we have lost contact with several).
 Others have submitted fresh asylum claims and are waiting for decisions.
 These are people who fled extreme trauma in their homelands but who, without a safe place to stay whilst they gathered fresh evidence to resubmit their asylum claims, may well have been forced to return to the very situations they fled.

 Many ‘FAQ’s’ are answered in the attached document: